Undergraduate Writing Symposium: Faculty Nominations

 The Undergraduate Writing Symposium provides an opportunity for departments and faculty to showcase exemplary work completed in their courses and gives us all an opportunity to celebrate the achievements of our undergraduate students.

 We welcome nomination of argumentative essays, research reports, creative pieces (fiction, poetry, etc.) and other writing projects to be considered for inclusion in the event.
-In addition to finalists being invited to present their work as part of a panel, beginning this year, all first-year submissions will be competing for inclusion in a digital first-year showcase to be featured at the symposium.
+In addition to finalists being invited to present their work as part of a panel, beginning this year, all first-year submissions will be competing for inclusion in Scaffold: A Showcase of Vanderbilt First-Year Writing, a digital collection begun in Spring 2019 as an extension of the symposium.
 We also continue to welcome nominations of multimodal compositions for this year’s symposium that showcase Vanderbilt students redefining “writing” in our digital age.

 Scroll down below the nominations form for additional information.
 Or you can learn more about the event and the review process for all nominations on our main Undergraduate Writing Symposium page.

 Once you submit your nominations, you will be copied on the email inviting your students to submit their writing and compete for inclusion in the Symposium.
 We invite you to follow up with the students that you have nominated to encourage their participation.

 We also encourage you to join us for the symposium itself!
 The 2020 Undergraduate Writing Symposium will be held Friday, March 27, in the John Siegenthaler Center (1207 18th Ave.
 South).
 It will conclude with a reception and first-year writing awards ceremony.